8 Best Fall Detection Devices of 2024: Our Experts Tested and Reviewed

 In the event of a false positive with your fall detection device, the company will reach out and verify whether you need assistance.
 Companies also encourage you to test your fall detection device monthly to ensure it’s still working.
 For step-by-step instructions on how to test a fall detection device (also known as a “drop test”), see this guidance from Medical Guardian.

-Cost of fall detection devices
+Cost of medical alert systems with fall detection

 The cost of fall alert systems can vary widely, with monthly fees for services ranging from $19.95 to $159.95, not including the additional cost for fall detection.
 Typically, the fall detection feature adds an extra charge of about $10 per month.